Toronto RCAF Hurricanes

-The Toronto RCAF Hurricanes was a member of the Ontario Rugby Football Union and was formed during the Second World War after several teams disbanded for the war.
-The team was composed of football players who had joined the Royal Canadian Air Force.
-The team won the 30th Grey Cup in 1942.
+The Toronto RCAF Hurricanes was a member of the Ontario Rugby Football Union and was formed during the Second World War after both the Western Interprovincial Football Union and Interprovincial Rugby Football Union suspended operations and teams disbanded for the war.
+The team was composed of football players who had joined the Royal Canadian Air Force, and would go on to win the 30th Grey Cup in 1942.

-Fifteen members of the team went on to operational service with the RCAF in Europe during the war.
+After the win, fifteen members of the team went on to operational service with the RCAF in Europe during the war.
 Seven of those men were killed in combat: Eddie Thompson, Lloyd Langley, Ed Poscavage, Eddie Burton, Jack Buckmaster, George Oliphant and Bob Sarvis.

+1942 Grey Cup

+As Canadians were deeply affected by the mounting losses overseas, the Toronto RCAF Hurricanes were formed and invited to compete for the Grey Cup in an effort to boost the country's morale.
+As their victories accumulated, their matches began drawing audiences that had not been witnessed in a decade.

+On December 5, 1942, the Toronto RCAF Hurricanes defeated the Winnipeg RCAF Bombers in an 8-5 win.
+Due to the timing of the game, the playing field conditions were poor, with mud, turf, and patches of ice.
+It was suggested to the Canadian Rugby Union that the Dominion Championship be held in November in future to avoid poor field conditions.
+Over 12,000 fans attended the game at Varsity Stadium.